 Corkscrew Gulch is a 6.9 mile heavily trafficked point-to-point trail located near Silverton, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 off road driving

 Easy, gorgeous drive that continues over Hurricane Pass This scenic trail cuts through the heart of old mining country as it winds between Red Mountain #1 and #2.
 Watch for logging trucks on lower part of trail.
 You can park and camp at bottom end of trail off Highway 550.
 From the bottom, you can also explore Brown Mountain and Gray Copper Gulch, which is left at the first major fork, marked as Brown Mountain.
 This side route is described in our ATV Trails Guide Colorado Silverton, Ouray, Lake City, Telluride.
 Located in Uncompahgre National Forest.
 For current conditions call Ouray Ranger District (970) 240-5300 Easy when dry.
 The road is wide and graded most of the way; however, one section of narrow switchbacks at the top may be intimidating to novice drivers.
 If wet, the trail becomes more difficult due to slippery clay soil.

 Very lovely jeep road, but it can be trickery and slippery in the rain.
 Very pretty route, and I recommend it.

 Great trail with amazing views that is not technical at all.
 This is a fairly easy trail to drive but the scenery makes it a worthwhile trip